ROPA: Synthetic Robot Pose Generation for RGB-D Bimanual Data Augmentation: Simulation Experiments

 We compare \method against these strong baselines: \begin{itemize} \item \textbf{ACT~\cite{Zhao-RSS-23} (w/o Augmentation)}: A state-of-the-art imitation learning method for bimanual manipulation trained on 100 original demonstrations. \item \textbf{ACT~\cite{Zhao-RSS-23} (more data)}: Trained on the original dataset along with 100 additional demonstrations without data augmentation, providing a performance reference for ACT with expanded expert data. \item \textbf{VISTA~\cite{tian2024vista}}: A diffusion-based novel view synthesis method that uses ZeroNVS~\cite{sargent2024zeronvs} to augment third-person viewpoints from a single third-person view.
 We extend this to a bimanual manipulation setting. \end{itemize}

 We ensure fair comparisons by using identical training, validation, and test data with consistent environment seeds across all methods.
 Demonstrations are generated via RLBench's waypoint-based motion planner.
-Each ACT policy trains on 100 episodes plus augmented data for 260,000 iterations, with checkpoints saved every 2,000 iterations.
-All checkpoints are validated on 25 episodes, and the best-performing checkpoint is evaluated on 25 unseen test episodes.
-We use the same ACT parameters as PerAct2.
-For real-world experiments, we use the final checkpoint with consistent starting configurations.
 To maintain consistency with our RGB-only evaluation policy, we adapt ACT to handle both RGB and depth modalities.
 We modify the input architecture by expanding from 3 to 6 channels.
+For VISTA, we train ZeroNVS with VISTA's default fine-tuning parameters.